AndersDeath/diary2/000-current.md

 Sometimes I feel that this diary became a just list of things that I did.
 I cannot stop doing this.
 The life is so stable and strange.
 I do the same things every day.
 I think that I need to write other things, but every time I can think only about job.
 Shitty stuff.
 Also I did one test task that was not interesting.
 Also my mood is terrible.
 I miss Ksusha.
 She and Nastya gave keys from apartments where I lived in Saint-Petersubrg.
 I don't have home there anymore.
 It's really frustrating.s It's really depressing.
 I could't visit it last time.
 I miss home.
 I really cannot go back to the place anymore.
 Blyat.
 Shit.
 I will go to sleep now.
 I cannot collect myself together now.
 Life is not so funny.
 I am 35 and I don't have home.

-# 29 July - Friday - Yerevan - 303 day of immigration
+# 29 July - Sunday - Yerevan - 303 day of immigration